JDNdeveloper/EZJavaTextParser/README.md

 Strings match this pattern.

 **I wrote this so it would be easy for intro/intermediate CS students to gather and parse input.**
-Because of this, some of the language I use may sound like oversimplification to some.
+Because of this, the language I use may sound like oversimplification to some.

 If you want to use this to parse user input, I suggest collecting a whole line of user input and then passing that into this program using **EZObject_EXAMPLE.matches(userInputString);**